Ignite-Market/docs/docs/introduction/overview.md

 - **Diversify:** Avoid over-investing in a single market or outcome.
 - **Stay Informed:** Monitor updates on our platform for changes to resolution processes or token mechanics.

-Ignite Market aims to provide a fair and transparent experience, but no platform can eliminate all risks.
+IgniteMarket aims to provide a fair and transparent experience, but no platform can eliminate all risks.
 Trade responsibly!